AnshBhatti/Algorithms-and-Programming-Paradigms/README.md

 - Implementation of Prim's algorithm, which makes a Minimum Spanning Tree on a weighted graph

 kruskals.py
-- Implementation of Kruskal's algorith, which makes a Minimum Spanning Tree on a weighted graph
+- Implementation of Kruskal's algorithm, which makes a Minimum Spanning Tree on a weighted graph

+dijkstras.py
+- Implementation of Dijkstra's algorithm, which solves SSSP (Single Source Shortest Paths)